NewGaea/kasuto_hylian/lexicon/hylian_lexicon_en_2023.md

 + **mudora** _adjective._ 1. historical, ancient 2. mysterious 2. especially of things which are mysterious due to their age
 + **mudorag** _verb._ 1. to teach history 2. to investigate, to research 2. especially of history
 + **mudore** _noun._ 1. history, the past 2. origin
++ **mushe** _noun._ 1. beast, aggressive wild animal 2. bear 3.
+Demise, Ganon, Calamity, Null 3. an old way of referring to certain existential threats to the peace of Hyrule as a form of taboo avoidance 1, 2, 3. coined 2025-July-13 by [Austin Springer](contributors/austin-springer.md)

 ## N